Flexibility for the Future

 Flexibility for the Future is not about flexi-time arrangements.
 Flexible working arrangements can take many forms — part-time work, job-share, or purchased leave — and we commit to helping our people find the right balance between work and other interests and responsibilities.

-This program asks managers and employees to explore what arrangements will work for individuals and their work areas.
-A key factor for the success of this program will be changing the culture of the public sector and managers will be asked “if not, why not” to part-time work for their staff.
+This initiative asks managers and employees to explore what arrangements will work for individuals and their work areas.
+A key factor for the success of this initiative will be changing the culture of the public sector and managers will be asked “if not, why not” to part-time work for their staff.
 That means managers being open to part-time arrangements at all levels of the organization and removing any cultural stigma attached to these arrangements if it exists within their teams.

-It needs to made clear that the uptake of part-time is voluntary and employees are not being asked to do more with less, or have their colleagues pick up the rest.
+It needs to be made clear that the uptake of part-time is voluntary and employees are not being asked to do more with less, or have their colleagues pick up the rest.
 All employees’ workloads must be adequately proportioned or re-designed to their work hours and classifications.

 New jobs within the South Australian Public Sector